Nolan Jones Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.5 K/9 to pace MLB.

-- The Braves have the third-ranked team ERA among all MLB pitching staffs (3.83).
+- The Braves' 3.83 team ERA ranks third among all MLB pitching staffs.

-- Braves pitchers combine to surrender 134 home runs (one per game), the fewest in baseball.
+- Braves pitchers combine to give up 135 home runs (one per game), the first-fewest in baseball.

-- His most recent time out was on Tuesday against the New York Mets, when the right-hander went 5 1/3 innings, surrendering one earned run while giving up two hits.
+- His most recent time out was on Wednesday against the New York Mets, when the righty went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.